Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Should I remove the vanilla YouTube?
 ❖ You don‘t have to but you should.
-Keeping the vanilla YouTube app may cause issues with Cast to TV.
+However, keeping the vanilla YouTube app may cause issues with Cast to TV.

 ***
 ### Q: I can't sign into my Google account!!!
+- This should be fixed in v17.21.3-2.1 and newer.
+If not, see below.
-❖ If you're using a paid sigining service: contact them and ask "How to keep the original bundle ID when sideloading app".
+- If you're using a paid sigining service: contact them and ask "How to keep the original bundle ID when sideloading app".
 Login should work with the default bundle ID.
-❖ If you're using your own paid developer account: generate a **Wildcard** profile, which allows you to use the default bundle ID of YouTube.
+- If you're using your own paid developer account: generate a **wildcard** profile, which allows you to use the default bundle ID of YouTube.
-❖ This problem rarely happens with free AltStore/Sideloadly users.
+- This problem rarely happens with free AltStore/Sideloadly users.
 In that case, try to remove vanilla YouTube (if existed) and re-install uYou+.

 ***
 ### Q: Why can't I see 2K/4K quality?
-❖ Make sure you enable **YTUHD** in **YouTube Settings > Video quality preferences**.
+- Make sure you enable **YTUHD** in **YouTube Settings > Video quality preferences**.
 However, I recommend you leave YTUHD disabled.
 > Attention: watching 2K/4K videos will cause many issues such as battery drain, overheating, stuttering...
 That's because YTUHD uses software decoder (vanilla YouTube uses hardware decoder).

 ***